Jun 18, 2020

 Founder and President

 Matt began his career in asset management at Matsco Incorporated, a Delaware holding company (and Narwhal’s predecessor) in 1994.
 After 11 years at the helm of Matsco’s investment portfolio, he founded Narwhal Capital Management in 2005.
 Today, the majority of Matt’s time is spent on portfolio management.
-The most seasoned member of the portfolio management team, Matt’s 23 years of managing investments across all asset classes vests itself in a well-rounded appreciation for disciplined, methodical money management.
+The most seasoned member of the portfolio management team, Matt’s nearly 30 years of managing investments across all asset classes vests itself in a well-rounded appreciation for disciplined, methodical money management.
 Matt received a bachelor’s degree from Samford University and an MBA from the J. Mack Robinson College of Business at Georgia State before earning his Chartered Financial Analyst designation.
 Matt is an avid outdoorsman, a lover of poetry, a student of theology and a family man.
 He is a published author and the artist behind the photographs portrayed on this website.
 He and his wife Mary have five children, Luke, Mary Grace, Will, Esther and Lydia.

 At Narwhal Capital Management, you’re more than just a portfolio, and it’s not all about the numbers.
 Let’s start with a meeting about your needs and future goals.